Microsoft-community/Community-website/member/index.md

 ### Are those real Microsoft employees?
 Yes, they are.
 They’re verified through their employee account.
 However, they aren’t here on official business and anything they say does not in any way represent Microsoft.
 They’re just here like any other user.
 Don’t ping them for support unless they’re actively helping you; it will be considered a violation of rule 5.
 ### Why can’t I post images or videos?
-As a spam prevention measure, you need the `@Regular (Tier 1)` role to be able to upload images.
+As a spam prevention measure, you need the `@Tier 1 (Regular)` role to be able to upload images.
 This role can be gained by being active for a little while.
 In the meantime, you can upload images to an alternative service like [Imgur](https://imgur.com/).
 ### I got warned!
 How many times can I get warned before I get banned?
 There is no set number; that is up to the discretion of the Moderators.
 We suggest that you read the rules and follow them as to avoid any conflicts.
 ### I applied to become a moderator, how long before I get an answer?